 - 1 cup nuts, chopped (I used pecans)

-Cream the butter, sugar, and vanilla together until the mixture is fluffy.
+Cream the room temperature butter, sugar, and vanilla together until the mixture is fluffy.
 Add eggs one at a time, beating after each addition.

 Cool for 10 minutes in the pans, then remove and cool completely on a wire rack.

-Quick breads like this freeze gorgeously, which makes this recipe even more ideal for using up that leftover Thanksgiving cranberry sauce!
+Quick breads like this freeze gorgeously, which makes this recipe the perfect way to use up that leftover Thanksgiving cranberry sauce!
+Just wrap tightly in plastic wrap and freeze for up to three months.